As the latest cohort of Hawkeyes prepares to graduate, we laud all they have accomplished.

 Or Mara Frieden.
 She’s graduating with a double major in marketing and management and a minor in communication studies and has a job waiting for her on the product launch team at John Deere.

-Year after year, our students have pushed to achieve more and to come together for the greater good—that’s the Hawkeye Way.
+Year after year, our students have pushed to achieve more and to come together for the greater good — that’s the Hawkeye Way.
 As this cohort of new graduates enters the next stage of their lives, they leave campus full of potential and promise.

 3,668

-Undergraduate degree applicants
+undergraduate degree applicants

 1,790

-Graduate/professional degree applicants
+graduate/professional degree applicants

 3.31

-Average undergraduate cumulative GPA
+average undergraduate cumulative GPA

-Undergraduates with multiple majors
+undergraduates with multiple majors

-Percentage of undergraduates who identify as first-generation
+undergraduates who identify as first-generation

 98

-Graduating students who identify as veterans
+graduating students who identify as Veterans

 71

-Age of the oldest degree recipient
+age of the oldest degree recipient

 19

-Age of the youngest degree applicant
+age of the youngest degree recipient

-iowa map with certain counties shaded
+iowa map with certain counties shaded gold

 81